altair-graphql/altair/packages/altair-docs/docs/features/prerequest-scripts.md

 ### Persisting data between requests

 Since altair pretty much lives in a browser environment, it does support the `LocalStorage` feature.
-This is useful when you need an authentication token before each request but only requesting the token when your authentication expired.
+This is useful when you need an authentication token beforeEach request but only requesting the token when your authentication expired.

 Assuming you have this header in the `Set Headers window`: